Frequently Asked Questions: employment, wages, and establishment counts in hurricane flood zones

 4. How can they be used?

-experienced, the subject establishments are represented by the Category I sums.
+the subject establishments are represented by the zone 1 sums.
+The zone 2 sums represent

 In addition to the maps and tables presented on the BLS web site, BLS provided